shahzaibkhalid/shaizei/README.md

 You'll see webpack error overlay for errors of various kinds to ease the development workflow.
 Turn this flag to `false` to get out of this default behavior.

 - **emitLintingErrors** (boolean: `false`)
-By default, no linting error will break the development build, but if you want the `webpack-dev-server` to fail the build in case of any linting error, turn this flag to `true`.
+By default, linting errors won't break the incremental development builds, but if you want the `webpack-dev-server` to fail the build in case of any linting error, (in order to get more quick linting feedback) turn this flag to `true`.

 - **host** (string: `localhost`)
 Modify this flag to change the default `localhost`.